Powell Family Cooking

 Storage

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
+Store any leftover Old Bay Shrimp Salad in an airtight container in the refrigerator for 1 to 2 days.
 To maintain freshness, keep the shrimp salad and the greens separate until ready to serve.

 Recipe FAQs